mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## how to run

+  - change the hotkeys buttons in the code to make your own custom hotkeys and what they map to if you want.
   - run the script
-  - change the buttons in the code to make your own hotkeys if you want by default they are numpad keys as follows
+  - you must be logged into a character and in the pre-game lobby (this doesn't work right elsewere)
+  - Default KeyBindings
     - cntrl +
-    - numpad0 - Insta-queue
+      - numpad0 - Insta-Queue - a dangerous but speedy button
-    - numpad1 - Leathersmithing
+      - numpad1 - Go to Leathersmithing Service
-    - numpad2 - Tailoring
+      - numpad2 - Go to Tailoring Service
-    - numpad3 - Squire
+      - numpad3 - Go to Squire and fill
-    - numpad4 - Stash
+      - numpad4 - Go to Stash
       - numpad5 - Gather all from expressman
       - numpad6 - Gather all from goblin
-    - numpad7 - Sell at collector
+      - numpad7 - Sell at Collector
-    - numpad8 - Sell at vendor
+      - numpad8 - Sell at Vendor
       - numpad9 - Go To Marketplace
       - numpadSub - Buy Rogue Arena Kit (3 potions, 2 bandages, 10 bolts)
-    - numpadAdd - Buy 8 Potions 3 bandages
+      - numpadAdd - Buy Potions and Bandages for a run (9 pots, 5 grey bandage, 4 white bandages)
       - numpadMulti - Buy Pickaxe
       - numpadDot - Class Spec
-    - numpad?? - next seller quickbutton (todo)
+      - TODO: numpad?? - next market seller quickbutton - all 10 classes to level 20 and market ready assumed